 4. Competitive pricing

 In a digital world, shoppers get nearly instantaneous access to pricing across a broad range of products and international companies in low-cost regions, notably China, offer must cheaper products than those available domestically if customers are willing to wait for delivery from across the globe.

 It’s a myth that customers always choose the cheapest product.
-Instead, consumers weigh their options by considering price and value, which represents the benefits offered at a given price point.
+Instead, consumers weigh their options by considering price and value, which represent the benefits offered at a given price point.
 Thus, optimal performance creates a willingness to pay a higher price.
 Examples of factors increasing value are: